Scripted-G/homelab/writeups/home-network-assessment-sanitized.md

 ## Disclaimer

-This security assessment was conducted on a personal home network with full authorization.
-All testing was performed on personally owned devices within a private network environment.
-This documentation is for educational and portfolio purposes, demonstrating network security assessment skills applicable to professional cybersecurity roles.
+This work was conducted with full authorization in an environment I own and control.
+All testing was performed for educational purposes to demonstrate skills applicable to professional cybersecurity roles.

-**Important:** Unauthorized network scanning or security testing is illegal.
-Always obtain explicit written permission before conducting security assessments on any network or system you do not own.
+**Important:** Unauthorized access to computer systems, networks, or devices is illegal.
+This documentation is for educational and portfolio purposes only.
+Always obtain explicit written permission before conducting security assessments on any system, network, or device you do not own.